Bowling Centre Marzili

 If you think of dusty paintings on white walls when you hear the word “museum”, you’ve clearly never been to a Bernese museum.
 Yes, Bern is home to Switzerland’s oldest art museum – but there’s nothing outdated about it.
 Bern’s museums are interactive, diverse and exciting: from the Alpine Museum, where mountain life becomes visible and tangible, to the interactive Museum of Communication, to the Museum of Natural History, where children are allowed to climb and touch.
 Several of Bern’s museums are located just a few steps apart in the Kirchenfeld neighbourhood, and they’re all perfect rainy-day destinations for families.
 Our tip: ask the museum staff what they can recommend for children and go see that first.
-Almost every museum has something that kids love – at the Swiss Shooting Museum, it’s the air rifle shooting range, open for children from the age of seven.
+Almost every museum has something that kids love – at Museum of Communication it’s for example the playful children’s tour “Find Ratatösk”.

 To our museum recommendations